Lissy93/dashy/README.md

 - 🛡️ [Authentication](/docs/authentication.md) - Guide to setting up authentication to protect your dashboard
 - 🧿 [Alternate Views](/docs/alternate-views.md) - Outline of available pages / views and item opening methods
 - 💾 [Backup & Restore](/docs/backup-restore.md) - Guide to Dashy's cloud sync feature
-- 🚦 [Status Indicators](/docs/status-indicators.md) - Using Dashy to monitor uptime and status of your apps
 - 🧸 [Icons](/docs/icons.md) - Outline of all available icon types for sections and items
 - 🌐 [Language Switching](/docs/multi-language-support.md) - How to change language, add a language, or update text
+- 🚦 [Status Indicators](/docs/status-indicators.md) - Using Dashy to monitor uptime and status of your apps
+- 🔍 [Searching  & Shortcuts](/docs/searching.md) - Finding and launching your apps, and using keyboard shortcuts
 - 🎨 [Theming](/docs/theming.md) - Complete guide to applying, writing and modifying themes and styles

 #### Misc
-- [🔐 Privacy & Security](/docs/privacy.md) - List of requests, potential issues, and security resources
+- 🔐 [Privacy & Security](/docs/privacy.md) - List of requests, potential issues, and security resources
-- [📄 License](/LICENSE) - Copy of the MIT License
+- 📄 [License](/LICENSE) - Copy of the MIT License
-- [⚖️ Legal](/.github/LEGAL.md) - Licenses of direct dependencies
+- ⚖️ [Legal](/.github/LEGAL.md) - Licenses of direct dependencies
-- [📏 Code of Conduct](/.github/CODE_OF_CONDUCT.md) - Contributor Covenant Code of Conduct
+- 📏 [Code of Conduct](/.github/CODE_OF_CONDUCT.md) - Contributor Covenant Code of Conduct
-- [🌳 Changelog](/.github/CHANGELOG.md) - Details of recent changes, and historical versions
+- 🌳 [Changelog](/.github/CHANGELOG.md) - Details of recent changes, and historical versions

 **[⬆️ Back to Top](#dashy)**